Stay Up to Date with the Latest Happenings

 About ScholarShare 529

-ScholarShare 529 serves as California’s official college savings plan.
+ScholarShare 529, a Gold-rated college savings plan by Morningstar, serves as California’s official college savings plan.
 Administered by the ScholarShare Investment Board, ScholarShare 529 provides families with a valuable tool that offers a diverse set of investment options, tax-deferred growth, and withdrawals free from state and federal taxes when used for qualified higher education expenses, such as tuition and fees, books, certain room and board costs, computer equipment, and other required supplies.
-ScholarShare 529 manages over $9.3 billion in plan assets across more than 325,000 ScholarShare 529 accounts as of 8/31/19.
+ScholarShare 529 manages over $9.4 billion in plan assets across more than 327,000 ScholarShare 529 accounts as of 9/30/19.